samuilivanov23/python-examples/README.md

-# testing-git-flows
+# Python examples and test projects
-Private repo for testing git scenarios
+Private repo for Python training